 I am no longer in love with Flora.
 You don't know how difficult it was for me to come to that conclusion, let alone post it on the Internet.
 For those of you familiar with my story, you might know the gravity this statement carries.
 And if you really know me, you're also probably someone who told me that I was absolutely fucking crazy to stay in it with her for this long, especially since we broke up over two years ago.

 See, I am a romantic at heart, and I don't mean that in a positive way.
 I'm more like a romance fanatic.
 I love romantic movies.
-One of my favorite film series is the "Before" trilogy (Before Sunrise, Before Sunset, and Before Midnight).
-I hate "Love Actually", but find "Crazy, Stupid, Love" to be one of the most underrated romance films (if not films in general) ever.
+One of my favorite film series is "The Before Trilogy", I hate "Love Actually", but find "Crazy, Stupid, Love" to be one of the most underrated romance films (if not films in general) ever.
 But at some point I realized that these movies, the ideology they espouse, can be dangerous.
 They make us think that love is supposed to look a certain way, or that if your encounter with someone vaguely resembles something you've seen in one of these films, it is somehow ordained in the heavens that the two of you are meant to be with one another.
 It creates this lift in your heart, springs a hope that life can bring something worth living for, but it also begins this unending journey to an unattainable goal.
 There is nothing noble about unrequited Love.
 Nothing romantic.
 Nothing brave.
 In fact, it is quite stupid.

 Flora and I broke up in November of 2014.
 From that date until now, I have more or less remained faithful to her.
 I may have lightly dated, but not where it mattered.
 I didn't sleep with anyone and I damn sure did not love anyone else.
 The whole time I thought I was doing something grand, something that would prove my worth for her love, something that would eventually pay back in the form of her coming back to me.
 Instead, nothing happened.
 I thought about it for a moment, about whether or not I should continue pining over someone that will likely never come back into my life, and suddenly I looked myself in the mirror and thought of a one-word question I should have thought of a long time ago: "Why?"